-The China economy is expected to grow at a slower pace in 2015.
-The pace of economic growth in China slowed from 7.8% in 2012 to 7.7% in 2013 to 7.4% in 2014, according to China's National Bureau of Statistics.
+The China economy is expected to grow at a slower pace in 2016.
+The pace of economic growth in China slowed from 7.7% in 2013 to 7.4% in 2014 to 6.9% in 2015, according to China's National Bureau of Statistics.
 On March 5, 2015, at the National People's Congress in Beijing, Premier Li Keqiang in his annual policy report announced the lowering of the growth target for China in 2015 to 7%, acknowledging that China's economic development had entered a new normal.
+On March 5, 2016, at the National People's Congress in Beijing, Premier Li Keqiang in his annual policy report lowered the growth target for China for the next 5 years from 2016 to 2020 to a range of between 6.5% to 7% conceding that there were many challenges ahead including growing downward pressures on China's economy.